 - Show up, as scheduled, to receive and learn all information pertinent to the course and be mindful of any schedule changes. - Take advantage of all resources available to you.
-These resources, which include the Office Hours and the Tutoring Lab, have been previously stated in the syllabus. - Be respectful of your peers and the Instructor as stated in the SPC Student Handbook.
-In the collegiate setting, all students are considered to be adults and are expected to uphold conduct worthy of such consideration.
-Failure to do so provides sufficient grounds for the Student to be dismissed from the course. - Be willing to work together with-BUT NOT DO WORK FOR-fellow classmates.
-Networking is an essential tool both in the workforce and in the classroom; furthermore, the greater the numbers of minds there are involved, the less mental labor is required for each individual.
-No one is an island... except on the exams! - Be mindful of the classroom setting and the roles therein.
-While student tuition is vital to the well-being of this academic institution, this does NOT warrant the concession of any instructor to you in a manner that compromises the integrity of the classroom setting and that of the institution itself. - Write all graded work legibly and in pencil only.
-All work not done in pencil will not be accepted by me and will cause you to receive a grade of zero percent (0%) for the work in question.
+These resources, which include the Office Hours and the Tutoring Lab, have been previously stated in the syllabus. - Be respectful of your peers and the Instructor as stated in the SPC Student Handbook. - o In the collegiate setting, all students are adults and are expected to uphold conduct worthy of such consideration. - o Failure to do so provides sufficient grounds for the Student to be dismissed from the course. - Be willing to work together with-BUT NOT DO WORK FOR-fellow classmates. - o Networking is an essential tool both in the workforce and in the classroom; furthermore, the greater the numbers of minds there are involved, the less mental labor is required for each individual. - o No one is an island... except on the exams! - Be mindful of the classroom setting and the roles therein. - O While student tuition is vital to the well-being of this academic institution, this does NOT warrant the concession of any instructor to you in a manner that compromises the integrity of the classroom setting and that of the institution itself. - Write all graded work legibly and in pencil only.
+All work not done in pencil will not be accepted by me and will cause you to receive a grade of zero percent (0%) for the work in question. - Turn all electronic devices off that have no use in the classroom setting.

-- > Turn all electronic devices off that have no use in the classroom setting. - O In the event that a cell phone must be on (family emergencies only), then the phone must be put on vibrate mode and placed on your desk. - O If an unsanctioned device is in use during an exam, then the grade for said exam will be zero percent (0%). - > Bring all materials needed for the course and refrain from bringing anything that is not needed.
-This allows you to pay attention to the subject matter only and shows me that you are prepared to learn. - ➤ Obtain all missed information and assignments from a fellow classmate.
-In the spirit of holding to the course objectives, I will not relay such information unless absolutely necessary-this means that if there is no documented reason for missing the information, then find your peers, not me. - ➤ READ THE SYLLABUS!!!
+- o This means all music players, cellular telephones (or cell phones), etc. - o In the event that a cell phone must be on (family emergencies only), then the phone must be put on vibrate mode and placed on your desk. - o Tablets and digital notebooks during lecture are allowed. - o If a disallowed device is in use during an exam, then the grade for said exam will be zero percent (0%). - Bring all materials needed for the course and refrain from bringing anything that is not needed.
+This allows you to pay attention to the subject matter only and shows me that you are prepared to learn. - Dobtain all missed information and assignments from a fellow classmate. - o In the spirit of holding to all course objectives in a manner that warrants personal accountability, I will not relay such information unless absolutely necessary. - O This means that if there is no documented reason for missing the information, then find your peers, not me. - ➤ READ THE SYLLABUS!!! - o If you lose the copy I give you, then you will have to obtain another copy from Blackboard. - o There are no exceptions to this rule!